matematiflo/CompAssistedMath2024/Sage/README.md

 The Jupyter extension itself does _not_ provide a kernel for SageMath, but if you followed along with the installation above, you've already created a working conda environment.
 VSCode will recognize this and shows you [an option](https://code.visualstudio.com/docs/datascience/jupyter-notebooks#_create-or-open-a-jupyter-notebook) in a Jupyter Notebook to select the SageMath kernel.
 And that's it, now you can work with SageMath in a Jupyter Notebook locally in VSCode 🎉

+If SageMath does not appear in the kernel list, try to restart VSCode (`Ctrl + Shift + P` to open the command palette, then type in "Reload" and click on "Reload Window").
+You may also want to refer to [the official guide](https://doc.sagemath.org/html/en/installation/launching.html#using-jupyter-notebook-through-visual-studio-code-vs-code-in-wsl).
+Rebooting your computer might also help.

+#### Tips to get the most out of SageMath in Jupyter Notebooks in VSCode

-Note that you might want to add
+You might want to add
 ```py
 from sage.all import *
 ```

 at the beginning of the Jupyter notebook.
 This way, you will get proper IntelliSense including autocompletion.
 For example, write `ma` and press `Ctrl + Space` and you will see the available options, e.g. `matrix()`.
-But there's much more that IntelliSense can do for you.

-You may also want to use the integrated terminal of VSCode (open it by pressing `Ctrl + J`).
-Here you can also type in `conda activate sage` to activate the environment with SageMath installed.
-Then type `sage` to start the SageMath REPL.
+Note that after first importing all modules, it might take a few seconds for IntelliSense to correctly work and recognize your commands.

+If a cell outputs LaTeX code, but you rather see something like `\(\displaystyle \left(\begin{array}{rrr}` etc., you can change the cell output presentation to LaTeX by clicking on the three `...`, then `Change Presentation`.
+LaTeX in markdown cells should work out of the box.

+If you prefer to use a JupyterNotebook in the browser, open the terminal (`Ctrl + J` in VSCode), activate sage via `mamba activate sage`, then run `sage -n jupyter`.
+Your browser will open with a Jupyter Notebook running SageMath and you will see your local files.
+But this shouldn't have any advantages over the Jupyter Notebook experience in VSCode.